metrorailings/OwlBlog/content/posts/seahawks-playoff-analysis.md

 Russell Wilson has been up and down this season.
 His performance against the Chiefs last week was a throwback to the last couple years when he was undoubtedly an elite quarterback.
 But then watch his game against the Vikings and doubts begin to creep up on whether he's losing his touch...

 Given his history though, I am willing to give the man the benefit of the doubt here.
-Not to mention that Pro Football Focus has him pegged as one of the most accurate quarterbacks this season, throwing deep passes with roughly 50% accuracy.
+Not to mention that data analytics has him pegged as one of the most accurate quarterbacks this season, throwing deep passes with roughly 50% accuracy.
 His passer rating has been phenomenal as well.
 So the Seahawks can count on Russell Wilson as a strength heading into the postseason.

 ***